yvankmc/Amazon-Top-50-Bestselling-Books-Analysis/README.md

-# Amazon-Top-50-Bestselling-Books-Analysis

-An Exploratory Data Analysis on Amazon's Top 50 Best Selling Books from 2009-2019

-# 📊 Amazon Top 50 Bestselling Books Analysis
+# 📈 Amazon Top 50 Bestselling Books Analysis

 This project performs an end-to-end exploratory data analysis (EDA) on Amaazon top 50 bestselling books data from 2009-2019 to answer questions.

 The analysis covers feature exploration, visualization, and insight generation using Python and popular data analysis libraries.

 # Objective

 The main goal was to answer these questions:

 1. How do Fiction and Non-Fiction books differ in average user ratings over time?